Marriage and Immigration

 Houston Lawyer for Marriage-Related Visas

 Kathryn Karam is a board-certified Houston immigration lawyer who can assist you with issues relating to ensuring you and your spouse can be together in the United States.
 You may seek for you or your spouse to become a lawful permanent resident, or you make seek a fiancée visa if you are engaged.
-Whatever the issue, Kathryn Karam is a skilled attorney who can work toward a solution for you.
+Whatever the issue, Kathryn Karam and her team of attorneys can work toward a solution for you.